 Then set up an initial meeting with a few advisers.
 Ask each if he or she pledges to perform in your best interest, always.
-The fancy term for this is acting as a “fiduciary,” and by all means asks your adviser to take the fiduciary pledge we produced a few years back.
+The fancy term for this is acting as a “fiduciary,” and by all means, ask your adviser to take the fiduciary pledge we produced a few years back.

-Then, ask a potential adviser questions about the charge you’ll be paying — to the adviser, for your investments and anything else.
+Then, ask a potential adviser question about the charge you’ll be paying — to the adviser, for your investments and anything else.

 Finally, balance your notes about each adviser you spoke to.
 Be real about how real you’re going to require getting with this stranger.